stevegrossi/logix/README.md

 #### Repetition

 If you have "X", then you're entitled to "X".
-But why?
+Perhaps useful to repeating assumptions when proving lemmas.

 #### Implication Introduction